 In 1814, Simeon and Heman Cooley—sons of a New England Minute Man—settled a plot of land in the wooded, rural hills of southeast Ohio and began laying out a village.
 Coolville, as it would be called, benefitted from access to the adjacent Hocking River and later from a nearby rail depot and the main regional road that coursed through the center of town.
-There was a time when the village, which has never exceeded 700 residents, hosted three service stations, a family-owned grocery store, a motel, a flower shop, a locally owned restaurant, and two antique stores.
+And although the village has never exceeded 700 residents, there was a time when it hosted three service stations, a family-owned grocery store, a motel, a flower shop, a locally owned restaurant, and two antique stores.

 A significant alteration of the village's economic and social fabric began during the 1960s when the main road was expanded to four lanes and rerouted from the heart of town to its perimeter.
-The new route, along with the profileration of chain stores in the region offering cheaper goods, slowed the stream of customers visiting the "mom and pop" businesses and eventually forced most of them to close.
-According to some, this economic shift, coupled with the relocation of the village's high school to another town, took a toll that is still felt today.
+The new route, along with the profileration of chain stores in the region offering cheaper goods, reduced the stream of customers visiting the "mom and pop" businesses and eventually forced most of them to close.
+According to some, this economic shift, coupled with the relocation of the village's high school to another town, took a toll on Coolville's financial vitality and its sense of community.
 As in similar places in rural America, the present reality necessitates long commutes for work and prompts many young people to ultimately forge their lives elsewhere.

 Lifelong Coolville-area resident Dave Rupe believes there had been an opportunity to attract new industry and jobs to the outskirts of the village back when the four-lane road expansion was being constructed.
 But whether the town was unable or unwilling to do so is a point of contention, and the prospect of what might have been leaves many feeling conflicted.
 "How much poorer would it have been if it were modernized?" he wonders.
 "It now has a significance for being frozen in time."